noaione/yuusha-shoukan-ln/sources/v04/chapter5.md

 It was the 17th day of the Water month, two days after Megiddo-san’s invasion.

-Megiddo-san made as much ruckus as possible, and after saying “I’ll come again”, he left...Seriously, he came and went like a storm.
+Megiddo-san made as much ruckus as possible, and after saying “I’ll come again”, he left...
+Seriously, he came and went like a storm.

 The 16th of the Water month was a peaceful day, so I thought we could have another peaceful day today... but that’s apparently not the case...